Chao-Xi/jxazurebook/docs/az305/9az305_summary.md

 Some services are more serverless than others.

-### Function as a Service
+### 11-2 Function as a Service

 **What is Function as a Service (FaaS)?**

 FaaS empowers developers to concentrate on crafting specific pieces of code, known as functions.

-These functions can be event-driven, meaning they either trigger based on events or produce event data.
+These functions can be event-driven, meaning they **either trigger based on events or produce event data. **

 Typically, several functions are interwoven to form a serverless application, and these functions are activated only when called upon.